Bhagvat7/power-Bi-project/README.md

 # power-Bi-project
 ## Power BI Project – Hospitality Domain

 This project presents a comprehensive Power BI dashboard built for the Hospitality Industry, showcasing insights into hotel performance across major Indian cities.
-The dataset includes hotel ratings, booking platforms, cancellations, occupancy rates, and revenue metrics.
+The dataset includes hotel ratings, booking platforms, cancellations, occupancy rates and revenue metrics.

 ## Project Objective-
 The goal of this project is to analyze the performance of hotels in four major cities — Mumbai, Bangalore, Hyderabad, and Delhi — and provide valuable insights to management for better decision-making.
 This analysis helps stakeholders understand booking trends, revenue streams, customer preferences, and operational efficiencies.